 We teach multiple programming technologies and add more due to market demand.
 As of November 2018, students can take the following programming technologies and frameworks depending on their program of interest:

 This vast array of programming technologies and frameworks is important for two reasons.
-First, students should have options when it comes to their education and be able to learn the skills relevant for their geographic area, targeted employer or career field.
+First, students should have options when it comes to their education and be able to learn the skills relevant for their geographic area.
+It will also benefit the tech economy by allowing skills development for targeted employers or career fields.

 Second, and most importantly, every graduate of the program is gives access to Woz.
 For.
 Life.
 This benefit allows graduates to come back and learn new programming technologies and view updated curriculum for free, for life in their chosen career path.